AntonioMartinezFernandez/ts-skeleton/README.md

 # npm install
 ```

-5. Edit the _development.env_ file with configuration parameters
+6. Edit the _development.env_ file with configuration parameters
+7. Be sure that your MongoDB server is running
-6. Open the terminal and run:
+8. Open the terminal and run:

 ```
-# docker compose up -d
 # npm run dev
 ```